 One driving force behind some of our recent consolidation and reorganization efforts has been the goal of achieving more favorable tax treatment in certain jurisdictions in which we operate.
 It is possible that local governments in certain municipalities may levy higher taxes on us or our products in the future.
 In addition, we may not be able to maintain important exemptions from certain tax regimes in the various jurisdictions in which we operate.
-Currently, Chilean tax authorities are challenging our treatment of certain losses related to our Venezuelan subsidiaries in previous tax years.
-See Note 21 to our Consolidated Financial Statements.
-Unfavorable tax treatment of our company in the future or an increase in the taxes levied on us, may cause an adverse effect on our results of operations.
+Unfavorable tax treatment towards our company in the future or a raise in the taxes levied on us, may cause an adverse effect on our results of operations.